stereotype441/language/resources/type-system/inference2.md

 ## Symbol literal

-Type inference of a symbol literal, in context `K`, produces a compilation artifact with static type `Symbol`, whose runtime behavior is to evaluate to an appropriate instance of `Symbol`.
+Expression type inference of a symbol literal `#s` (where `s` may be an identifier, a sequence of identifiers separated by `.`, an operator, or `void`) produces a compilation artifact with static type `Symbol`, whose runtime behavior is to evaluate to an instance of `Symbol` representing the tokens in `s`.

 ## Collection literals